laic-ufmg/automlc/README.md

   - A. G. C. de Sá, G. L. Pappa, and A. A. Freitas.
 Automated Selection and Configuration of Multi-Label Classification Algorithms with Grammar-based Genetic Programming.
 In Proceedings of the  International Conference on Parallel Problem Solving from Nature (PPSN), 2018.  [ [PDF](https://www.cs.kent.ac.uk/people/staff/aaf/pub_papers.dir/PPSN-2018-de-Sa.pdf) ] [ [Springer](https://link.springer.com/chapter/10.1007/978-3-319-99259-4_25) ]

   - Note that Auto-MEKA_GGP uses modified versions of EpochX, MEKA and WEKA to perform automated multi-label classification.
-The versions of these framework can be found  at: [EpochX](https://github.com/alexgcsa/EpochX), [MEKA](https://github.com/alexgcsa/MEKA), and [WEKA](https://github.com/alexgcsa/WEKA)
+The versions of these frameworks can be found  at: [EpochX](https://github.com/alexgcsa/EpochX), [MEKA](https://github.com/alexgcsa/MEKA), and [WEKA](https://github.com/alexgcsa/WEKA)